hemengke1997/vite-plugin-i18n-ally/README.md

 `vite-plugin-i18n-ally` is a Vite plugin that automatically collects i18n resources in the project and lazy loads them.
 It is based on the configuration of `vscode-i18n-ally`, so no additional configuration is required.

+## Warning

+Please follow the [migration guide](https://hemengke1997.github.io/vite-plugin-i18n-ally/migration/v6) if you are upgrading from v5 to v6.

 ## Features

 - Automatically collect i18n resources in the project, no need to manually import resource files